irisvansanten/MasterThesis/README.md

 # Master Thesis
-Thesis: How does missing data affect measurement error estimation in composite data sets when using MILC method Performed by: Iris van Santen
+Title: How does missing data affect measurement error estimation in composite data sets when using MILC method Performed by: Iris van Santen
 Supervised by: Ton de Waal and An-Chiao Lio
+Study: Statistics and Data Science
 Institution: Leiden University

 # Introduction
-This repository provides all information and necessary files to replicate the simulation study.
+This repository provides R-code to replicate the simulation study and R-code used to perform the application.

 # Software requirements
 The whole thesis is coded with R.

-## Simulation Study
+# Simulation Study
-The simulation study was coded in one script, MAIN_MILC_simulation study.R, with support of another script, FUN_help, that contains additional functions.
-Another two script contained code to obtain convergences plots, FUN_conv_plots.R, and to perform a small study to demonstrate how the MAR procedure was implemented, FUN_MAR_procedure.
+The simulation study was coded in one script, MAIN_MILC_simulation_study.R, with support of another script, FUN_help, that contains additional functions.
+The MAIN_MILC_simulation_study.R has to be runned once to obtain all results.
+Another R script contained code to obtain convergences plots, FUN_conv_plots.R, to check convergence.
+The last R script, FUN_SC_CV, performs a small study to calculate scaled probabilities and Cramér's V.

-## Application
+# Application
 The application was coded in one script called MAIN_MILC_application.
+The data set is not publicly available.

 # Contact
-For any questions e-mail: irisvsanten@gmail.com .
+For any questions, remarks or further information, please send an email to me: irisvsanten@gmail.com .